 Sisterhood Spring Brunch

-Speakers will address critical issues related to eldercare management: finances, health, and interpersonal relations with elderly relatives.
-Few middle-aged people escape the responsibility of caring for parents, and everyone can benefit from knowing what resources are available, including help in planning for their own retirement years.
-Speakers include Nancy Fiedelman, an Eldercare Consultant from the Aynsley Group; an attorney from the Geller Law Firm; and Tanya Disselkoen from the Fairfax County Longterm Care Coordinating Council.
-LTCCC will be speaking about stay-in-place “villages” for aging residents.
+Few people escape the responsibility of caring for parents, and everyone can benefit from knowing what resources are available, including help planning for their own retirement years.
+Speakers will include Nancy Fiedelman, an eldercare consultant from the Aynsley Group; Rebecca Geller from the Geller Law Firm; and Tanya Disselkoen from the Fairfax County Long Term Care Coordinating Council.
+They will address a wide range of financial, legal, healthcare, intergenerational and housing issues.

 Register by April 26. $12 for Sisterhood members, $15 for non-members.